awaisy25/NFT-MarketPlace/README.md

 ### Deploying Contracts to mumbai test network

 We already have the contracts deployed in polygon mumbai network.
 They are configured in config.js.
 If you have made changes to the contracts follow these steps to deploy then.
 You will need matic for deploying.
-Csn request some matic for the mumbai network [here](https://faucet.polygon.technology/)
+Can request some matic for the mumbai network [here](https://faucet.polygon.technology/)

 ### Running client app